Next: Modify Macros, Up: Generalized Variables [Contents][Index]

 (defmacro wrong-order (x y) (list 'aref y x))

-the form (setf (wrong-order a b) 17)
+the form (setf (wrong-order a b) 17) will

 evaluate b first, then a, just as in an actual call

-to wrong-order
+to wrong-order.

 Next: Modify Macros, Up: Generalized Variables [Contents][Index]